rjp/thirdspace/docs/spec.md

 You recieve:
         { "subject": "A", "body": "B", "folder": "C", "inReplyTo": "D", "inReplyTo": "E" }

-Folder is the name
-inReplyTo is a message ID of the parent where D is the parent of XYZ, E is the parent of D.
+inReplyTo is a message ID of the parent where D is the parent of XYZ, E is the parent of D etc.

 ## POST /folder/XYZ